 - the 8 on its side is the symbol of infinity / sustainability / cycling

-- the permacultural way of looking at wealth talks about the 8 forms of capital, which is what we’re working to develop with this project…. & we keep finding new ‘magic 8’ things popping up …
+- the permacultural way of looking at wealth talks about the 8 forms of capital, which is what we’re working to develop with this project…. & we keep finding new ‘magic 8’ things popping up, such as …

 - The 8thFire Prophecy